Jordanian king vows "relentless" war on Islamic State's own ground

 President Barack Obama's nominee for defense secretary Ashton Carter on Wednesday vowed to understand and resolve reported delays in U.S. arms sales to Jordan.

+Obama has sought to attract a broad coalition, drawing on as many regional countries as possible, to avoid the appearance that the campaign is just an endeavour involving Western powers.

+The U.S. officials who said the UAE had withdrawn from the air campaign spoke on condition of anonymity.
+"I can confirm that UAE suspended air strikes shortly after the Jordanian pilot's plane went down, but let me be clear that UAE continues to be an important and valuable partner that is contributing to the coalition," one official said.

-There was widespread shock and anger across Jordan at the brutality of a killing that drew international condemnation.
+There was widespread shock and anger across Jordan at the brutality of the pilot's killing, which drew international condemnation.

 The European Union combined a statement of solidarity with Jordan over the killing of the pilots with criticism of its immediate execution of two Iraqi jihadists.